Minuscule 2814

-Minuscule 2814 (in the Gregory-Aland numbering), Aν20 (in Soden numbering), formerly labelled as 1rK in all catalogues, but subsequently renumbered as a 2814 by Aland, is a Greek minuscule manuscript of the New Testament, dated palaeographically to the 12th century.
+Minuscule 2814 (in the Gregory-Aland numbering), Aν20 (in Soden numbering), formerly labelled as 1rK in all catalogues, but subsequently renumbered as 2814 by Aland, is a Greek minuscule manuscript of the New Testament, dated palaeographically to the 12th century.

 Description

 The codex contains only the Book of Revelation with a commentary by Andreas of Caesarea.
 The last six verses were lost (22:16–21).
 Its text is written on a parchment in minuscule, in 1 column per page, 20 lines per page.

 Its biblical Greek represents the 'Andreas text', which is related to, but not a pure representative of, the Byzantine text type.
 Aland placed it in Category V.